It looked like this when she brought it home:

 1. A plastic tub, filled with water:

 2. At least two steel plates to use as the anode in our circuit.
 I use diamond plate steel but any scrap steel will do.
 DON'T use mesh or steel with holes in it!
 Electrolysis works pretty much "line of site" from your cathode (the skillet) to the anode(s).
 Using metal with holes in it can cause a "ghosting" image of the steel to come out on the cast iron.
 I use an 8 gauge wire with metal clamps I got from the hardware store to tie the two anode pieces together.
-You can use stainless steel here or even iron.
 DO NOT USE ALUMINUM!
-It's worth noting here that for the anode, you can use a steel or stainless steel drum or tank to serve as the anode.
+It's worth noting here that for the anode, you can use a steel drum or tank.
 Completely surrounding the cast iron piece to be cleaned with the anode metal is best.

 4. Battery charger.
 Only a manual battery charger will do.
 An automatic or trickle charger will not work.
 I use a 12vdc 15 amp setting but will sometimes set it at 100 amp for a few minutes to get things going.
 More than 30 or 40 amps is never really needed.